Efficient and Economical Strategy for Functional Metalloprotein Design

 A research group at the University of California San Diego has addressed this problem using an inorganic chemical approach, whereby multiple modes of protein-protein interactions and symmetry are simultaneously achieved by selective, “one-pot” coordination of soft and hard metal ions.

-The group solved the structures of several synthesized cage variants using data collected on beam line 9-2 at the Stanford Synchroton Radiation Lightsource.
+The group solved the structures of several synthesized cage variants using data collected on beam line 9-2 at the Stanford Synchrotron Radiation Lightsource.
 They showed they were able to design interfaces with 2- and 3-fold symmetry axes using cytochrome cb562 variants.

 By incorporating hydroxamate binding motifs with native chelating residues, they were also able to generate a protein cage with distinct metal ions at the symmetry interfaces.
 And by varying the ratios of Zn and Fe, they were able to generate different cage symmetries.